Theft Of Services

 Contact me today by calling 866-664-8118 for a free initial consultation, and we will talk about defenses that could work for you.
 In the meantime, take a look at this webpage.
 While it can’t replace the valuable role an experienced attorney can play in your case, it should help answer some of your immediate questions.

 It can be very tempting to steal a service, especially from a huge organization when it doesn’t seem like anyone will even notice one little person taking a service that hundreds of thousands are paying for.
 Unfortunately, this seemingly harmless act can result in serious penalties if it results in a conviction including fines of over $250,000 and up to 10 years in prison.

-In order to be guilty of Theft of Services in New Jersey, there are several elements or building blocks that the prosecution must put together in order to obtain a conviction.
+According to N.J.S.A 2C:20-8, in order to be guilty of theft of services in New Jersey, there are several elements or building blocks that the prosecution must put together in order to obtain a conviction.
 Each element of the crime must be proved in order for a conviction so if your defense attorney can knock even one of the blocks down, your charge will be dismissed.
 An experienced theft attorney can easily identify weaknesses in the prosecution’s case, and will know immediately which elements to strike at.
-The elements for Theft of Services are different depending on what kinds of services are being stolen.
-This section will discuss the elements of Theft of Utilities, Theft of Cable Services, and Theft of Telephone and Telecommunications.
-However, before we go into the specifics of individual services, let’s take a look at some of the basics required for a Theft of Services offense.

 - Compensation: The services cannot have been free, but must have only been available if they were paid for.

 - Awareness: The accused must have been aware that the services were only available if they were paid for.
 An experienced defense attorney may choose to defend a case by showing the accused was not aware of this fact.